realBravo/chess-ai/README.md

 # chess-ai

-# to run game type command in terminal while in src directory:
+# to run game type this command in terminal while in src directory:
 ```
 python main.py
 ```